Photo Copyright Affect Autism

-Considering the child’s individual differences goes back to last week’s blog and the child’s sensory profile.
-If a child dislikes loud noises, you will approach the child with a calm and quiet, soothing voice and avoid being loud.
+Considering the child’s individual profile, if a child dislikes loud noises, you will approach the child with a calm and quiet, soothing voice and avoid being loud.
 If the child is very under-responsive, you might need to show more excitement in your face and with the tone of your voice to alert their attention to you with more energy.

 This might involve doing some sensory work that is tailored to their individual needs.
 An overstimulated child might need some calming in a dimly-lit room that is quiet and/or some deep pressure, whereas another child might need to go on a swing or wear a weighted vest to give their body input in order to calm their nervous system while interacting with them.

 That is next week’s blog topic: Floortime.